Alyson M. Leone - New Jersey Business Law Attorney

 J.D., cum laude, Seton Hall University School of Law, 2003

 Dean Scholar; Best Oralist; Appellate Advocacy

 B.S., SUNY Binghamton University, 2000

-Alyson Leone is Counsel on the Healthcare Team and Business Law Team.
+Alyson Leone is a shareholder on the Healthcare Team and Business Law Team.
 Her practice includes the representation of Physicians, Medical Practices, Ambulatory Surgery Centers, Registered Surgical Practices, Hospitals, Dentists, Dental Practices, Medical and Dental Management Companies, and Nursing Homes.
 Ms. Leone advises on corporate transactional matters such as the formation and structure of healthcare entities, joint ventures, shareholder, operating and employment agreements and licensure compliance.
 Her work regularly involves analysis of federal and state statutes and regulations, including New Jersey Board of Medical Examiners regulations, licensing standards, HIPAA, fraud and abuse laws, anti-kickback laws and self-referral laws.

 Ms. Leone also practices general corporate law, including formation and structure of business entities, negotiating and drafting contracts, ownership and asset sales and acquisitions and general corporate counseling.